 UNICEF has already helped reach over half a billion people with COVID-19 prevention messaging.
 At a time when fake news can do real harm, UNICEF is teaming up with Facebook, LinkedIn and TikTok to dispel rumors and make sure that health education messages specifically tailored for children, parents and caregivers, teachers, community leaders and the media reach all corners of the globe.

+When children and teens need help, UNICEF delivers both emergency supplies and the tools young people need to take action.
 In Indonesia, where the nation's first case of COVID-19 was reported on March 2, UNICEF teamed up with the government to conduct a poll via U-Report — a youth engagement tool that uses mobile phones to connect with more than 68 million users worldwide — to test young people's knowledge of coronavirus.
 The poll generated 6,800 responses in three days and helped to identify what young people know and don't know about symptoms, transmission and prevention.
 Up-to-date messages on how to stay safe were shared with all 108,000 U-Reporters across the country.
 Results from the poll were used to create a COVID-19 chatbot that is now being scaled up in 42 countries.